-- Ensure that this policy is reviewed annually and ratified by the governing body; - Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (Likely to be DSL DSL will still retain ultimate responsibility for this) - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to allegations of abuse against all other members of staff; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; - Ensure that the school works with social care, the police, health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm. - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's social care have access to Stanton Bridge Primary School to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2019).
+- Ensure that this policy is reviewed annually and ratified by the governing body; - Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safequarding Lead' is explicit in the role-holder's job description; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety. - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to allegations of abuse against all other members of staff; - Refer cases where a person is dismissed or has left due to risk/harm to a child to the Disclosure and Barring Service as required;

+- Ensure that the school works with social care, the police, health services and other services to; promote the welfare of children; provide a co-ordinated offer of Early Help when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm. - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's social care (from the host local authority or placing authority) have access to Stanton Bridge Primary School to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2020).